Today's petrol price in Bhubaneswar, Check Here

-Bhubaneswar: Petrol prices have managed to stay constant while the diesel prices have undergone changes.
+Bhubaneswar: Petrol prices have managed to remain constant while the diesel prices have slightly soared up.

 The prices of petrol today in different metro cities are as follows: